Periodic Reporting for period 5 - imSAVAR (Immune Safety Avatar: nonclinical mimicking of the immune system effects of immunomodulatory therapies)

 One expected result is the provision of new tools and models to enable a better understanding of the inherent safety risks of immunomodulatory therapeutics with regards to more efficient drug development, better mechanistic and safety insights and new market for tools and diagnostics.
 This will help different stakeholder groups like pharma, regulators, researchers and SMEs.

-Another expected result is the improvement of drug development processes and regulatory assessments for immunomodulatory therapeutics through the characterisation of innovative immunobiology models and biomarkers.
-This will be important for regulators, Pharma and society with regards to a better immunosafety assessment coordination.
+Another expected result is the improvement of drug development processes and regulatory assessments for immunomodulatory therapeutics through the characterisation of innovative immunobiology models and biomarkers, an important aspect for regulators, Pharma and society with for better immunosafety assessment coordination.

-The diverse interactions with patient stakeholder community that started in 2021 will make it possible for the consortium to enhance translational safety assessment of innovative immunomodulatory therapeutics through a better understanding of what is important for patients with respect to disease and treatment.
+Through collaboration with the patient stakeholder community, we will enhance translational safety assessment of innovative immunomodulatory therapeutics through a better understanding what is important for patients with respect to disease and treatment.

-Thirdly there will be a better definition of limitations in the translatability of non-clinical test system to patients which will enable the most appropriate and efficient combinations of test systems to be used in future safety assessment and contributing to 3Rs.
-This will help researchers in developing more impactful models.
-Furthermore, Pharma will experience an increased efficiency in immuno-safety assessment and society will be less reliant on animal testing.
+Limitations in the translatability of non-clinical test system to patients will be better defined, which will enable the most appropriate and efficient combinations of test systems to be used in future safety assessment and contributing to 3Rs.
+This will help researchers develop more impactful models.
+Furthermore, pharma will experience an increased efficiency in immuno-safety assessment and society will be less reliant on animal testing.

 Lastly, a network of centres for providing samples will be established.
 This system will allow anyone to follow a procedure for requesting samples online.
 The available samples will be suitable for use in immunosafety models that reflect a broad array of disease domains.